-- 1. The school shall be child-centered, consist of small groups of children, and have a high ratio of adults to children in the classroom.
-A safe and friendly environment with indoor and outdoor space shall be provided. - 2.
-For the child, the school shall offer child-oriented activities that will encourage the development of each child's socio-emotional, physical, intellectual, and creative capacities.
-By accepting each child unconditionally and by encouraging the child to pursue his/her interests from among the many varied activities available, we hope to foster attitudes of self-esteem, independence, initiative, cooperation, and friendship. - 3.
+1. The school shall be child-centered, consist of small groups of children, and have a high ratio of adults to children in the classroom.
+It shall provide a safe and friendly environment with indoor and outdoor space.

+- 2. For the child, the school shall offer child-oriented activities to encourage the development of each child's social-emotional, physical, intellectual, and creative capacities.
+By accepting each child unconditionally and encouraging them to pursue their interests from among the many varied activities available, we strive to foster each student's self-esteem, independence, initiative, cooperation, and peer relationships. - 3.
 For the parent, the school shall offer opportunities for deepening and extending the parent-child relationship through participating in the school and through association with other parents and teachers.
 Parents can achieve a better understanding of the child's development, activities, and materials and can practice skills and techniques for guiding children.
 We all have a responsibility to talk with one another.
-Communication is what we wish to teach our children, and we need to employ it ourselves. - 4.
-Admission to membership in the school community shall be granted without regard to race, color, religion, national origin, sexual orientation, or ancestry. - 5.
-The principal sets the tone for the school community and holds all school members accountable to our mission of supporting a progressive, developmentally based, child-centered community for active and collaborative student learning where shared values of family, diversity, relationship, creativity, and academic excellence flourish.
+We wish to teach our children communication, and we need to employ it ourselves. - 4.
+Admission to membership in the school community shall be granted without regard to race, color, religion, national origin, sexual orientation, ancestry, or any other protected characteristic. - 5.
+The Principal sets the tone for the school community and holds all school members accountable to our mission of supporting a progressive, developmentally based, child-centered community for active and collaborative student learning where shared values of family, diversity, relationship, creativity, and academic excellence flourish.